 By now we’re all aware that video is the most powerful tool in your toolbox when it comes to capturing that ever-elusive audience – whether it’s new clients, customers or stakeholders.
 Here in Canada, we have a social network penetration rate of 89 percent, making us one of the world’s most connected online populations.
 So as we move into the new year, it’s a great time to take a closer look at your social media presence and consider how your brand video content is performing, and how you can keep it consistent and engaging – but most of all – drive results for whatever outcome you’re looking to achieve.

-To help you maximize the impact of your brand videos, here are our top four tips for crafting better brand video content in the upcoming year.
+To help you maximize the impact of your brand videos and even go viral, here are our top four tips for crafting better brand video content in the upcoming year.

 When it comes to crafting great brand video content, the number one thing you need to consider is your audience.
 TikTok, Instagram, YouTube, and Facebook all have their own unique demographics, styles, and creative constraints, so it’s important to take some time to research, and choose the platforms that are most suitable for your brand and your goals.